 Gain a deeper insight into Thailand’s Buddhist culture.
-Start the morning at Wat Po, hearing the serene chants of the monks before exploring the temple’s impressive collection of religious treasures.
-Then take a short stroll to the Grand Palace and visit the country’s most sacred Buddha image.
+Start the day at Wat Pho, where you’ll hear the serene chants of the monks before exploring the temple’s impressive collection of religious treasures.
+Then, take a short stroll to the Grand Palace and visit the country’s most sacred Buddha image.

-You will be picked up at 08:00.
+Pick up at either 08:00 or 14:00.
 Go behind the scenes for a closer look at Buddhist culture.
-Start the morning with a trip to Wat Pho, arguably Bangkok’s most enchanting temple.
-Arrive just as the resident monks gather for their morning chants.
-Witness this deeply spiritual ritual and gain a better sense of Thailand’s Buddhist heritage.
+Start the day with a trip to Wat Pho, arguably Bangkok’s most enchanting temple.
+Arrive just as the resident monks gather for their morning or evening chants.
+Witness this deeply spiritual ritual and gain a better understanding of Thailand’s Buddhist heritage.

-After the chants, take a walk around Wat Pho and see the vast collection of religious treasures on display.
-Admire the famed reclining Buddha image, which stretches 45-metres in length.
+After the chants, take a walk around Wat Pho and explore the vast collection of religious treasures on display.
+Admire the famed reclining Buddha image, which stretches 45 meters in length.
 Learn about the symbolism of the Buddha’s intricate footprint and witness devotees making offerings to this revered image.

 The tour then continues to the nearby Grand Palace, which has served as the seat of Thailand's revered Royal family for more than two centuries.
-Take a walk around the vast grounds, stopping in to explore the various temples, throne halls and museums within the compound.
-Visit the Emerald Buddha, the most revered Buddhist image in Thailand, and hear about its mysterious origins.
+Walk around the vast grounds, stopping to explore the various temples, throne halls, and museums within the compound.
+Visit the Emerald Buddha, the most revered Buddhist image in Thailand, and learn about its mysterious origins.

 Following the tour of these iconic Bangkok monuments, return to the hotel.